 But he hadn't.
 The memories didn't.

 'I never thought your father would agree,' the phantom laments from the log he's perched upon.
-'I thought he'd run me through, right then and there.'
+'I thought he was going to punch me.'
 He pauses, and the break in his chatter is almost worse, it allows the meaning of his words to penetrate her shock and sink through the barrier of her skin, deep into her flesh.
-'I'm not sure entirely,' he continues.
+'I'm not exactly sure,' he continues.
 'I panicked!
 I said a lot of things!
 Well, I might have mentioned the swords…' He cocks his head, listening— to what, she has no clue.
 'The swords.
 My dao swords.
 You don't remember?'

 His face falls and it's the return to some semblance of surliness, the relief of a Zuko she's finally familiar with, that halts Katara in her tracks.